Complaints and Representations

 The Complaints Manager has discretion in deciding whether to consider complaints where to do so would prejudice any of the following concurrent investigations:

 - Criminal proceedings.

-If the Complaints Manager decides not to consider or further consider complaints subject to these concurrent investigations, (s)he must write to the complainant explaining the reason for their decision and specifying the relevant concurrent investigation.
+Before the Complaints Manager decides not to consider or further consider complaints subject to these concurrent investigations, they should consider if it is possible to investigate some or all of the complaint without prejudicing any other investigation.
+They must write to the complainant explaining the reason for their decision and specifying the relevant concurrent investigation.

 Once the concurrent investigation has been concluded the complainant may resubmit their complaint to the local authority as long as it is within one year of the conclusion of the concurrent investigation.

 Local authorities do not need to consider complaints made more than one year after the grounds to make the complaint arose.
 In these cases, the Complaints Manager should write to advise the complainant that their complaint cannot be considered, explaining the reasons why.
 This response should also advise the complainant of their right to approach the Local Government Ombudsman.

 The time limit can be extended at the local authority's discretion if it is still possible to consider the representations effectively and efficiently and/or where it would be unreasonable to expect the complainant to have made the complaint earlier, for example, where the child was not able to make the complaint or did not feel confident in bringing it forward in the year time limit.

 Children must be informed about the Complaints Procedure in a variety of ways suitable to their needs and level of understanding.
 Copies of relevant leaflets should be provided, for example the Children's Guide which is given to children before or upon admission to a children's home.
 Such information must include an explanation of the role of an Advocate and provide contact details for advocates to make complaints on children's behalf.